juspay/fencer/README.md

 - `LOG_BUFFER` - The logging buffer size in bytes.
 - `LOG_LEVEL` - The logging level.
 It can be one of the following:
   Trace, Debug, Info, Warn, Error and Fatal.
+The default value is Debug.
 - `LOG_NETSTR` - The flag indicating if netstring encoding is enabled.
 It can be `True` or `False`.
+The default value is `False`.
 - `LOG_LEVEL_MAP` - A map for specifying log levels per (named) logger.
 The syntax uses standard haskell syntax for association lists of type `[(Text, Level)]`, e.g., `LOG_LEVEL_MAP='[("brown",